top of page

 More recently though, the PURE study, evaluating more than 150K individuals, found a more moderate sodium intake was associated with the lowest overall mortality.
 That same year, 2014, another study, a meta-analysis, supported this finding in that those with the highest and lowest levels of sodium had the worst outcomes.
 It seems a happy medium is the best approach, as is true in so many areas of our health and wellness.

-The Centers for Disease Control and Prevention continue to advocate a lower-sodium diet for the management of hypertension, recommending that most Americans eat less than 1,500mg/d of sodium for ideal cardiovascular health.
+The Centers for Disease Control and Prevention (CDC) however, continues to advocate for a lower-sodium diet for the management of hypertension, recommending that most Americans eat less than 1,500mg/d of sodium for ideal cardiovascular health.
 This is a bit controversial in light of newer research.

 Most of us do eat an excess of sodium though, on a daily basis, as processed foods are engorged with sodium, as is prepackaged foods and restaurant meals.
+Not adding salt to your food is not enough.
 Dietary changes, such as the DASH diet and the addition of potassium-rich foods, can counterbalance the deleterious effects of excess sodium, and should therefore be recommended.

 Nitric Oxide & Heart Disease